oroinc/documentation/user_guide/channel_guide.rst

 1. Go to the *System --> Channels* page and click the :guilabel:`Create Channel` button in the top right corner to go to the *Create Channel* page.

-2. Define the :ref:`General Details <user-guide-channel-guide-general>` of the channel.
+2. Define the :ref:`general details <user-guide-channel-guide-general>` of the channel.

 3. Define the :ref:`entity <user-guide-channel-guide-entities>` details that will be received from the channel's source.